ccadori/sand-2d-navigation/README.md

 - Set the property "Walkable" of your nodes in the inspector.
 - Set the property "Velocity" of your agent in the inspector.

-Now your setup is done and you can start using all the Sand Grid features!
+Now your setup is done and you can start using all the Sand 2D Navigation features!

 Also, consider taking a look at our [examples repo](#examples) :)